ShaneCupid/ShaneCupid/README.md

 <h1 align="center">✨ Peace, Friends!
 I'm Shane Cupid, a student of this recursive simulation we call "Life".
 We are in a Technological Renaissance 🛸</h1>
 <h3 align="center">Embarking on a Journey into AI/ML 🌱🌍</h3>

+<h3 align="left">🎓 Educational Pursuits:</h3>
+<p>I'm in the midst of making a pivotal decision between several prestigious programs: Texas Tech's Applied Data Science, Penn's Masters in AI, and Georgia Tech's Comp/Sci-ML.
+Each program offers a unique perspective on AI/ML, and I'm excited to embark on this next educational chapter post-Marine Corps, where discipline and determination were my key takeaways.</p>

 <h3 align="left">📚 What I'm Reading:</h3>
 <p>I'm currently engrossed in "Principles for Dealing with THE CHANGING WORLD ORDER Why Nations Succeed and Fail By Ray Dalio".</p>